fardilalif/weather-api/readme.txt

-Weahther API is fetch from openweathermap.org
+Weather API is fetch from openweathermap.org